Ghaghara: Course

-The Ghaghara river rises in the northern slopes of the Himalayas in Tibet, in the glaciers of Mapchachungo, at an elevation of about 3962 m above sea level.
+The Karnali rises in the northern slopes of the Himalayas in Tibet, in the glaciers of Mapchachungo, at an elevation of about 3962 m above sea level.
 The river flows south through one of the most remote and least explored areas of Nepal as the Karnali River.
-The 202 km Seti River drains the western part of the catchment and joins the Karnali River in Doti District north of Dundras hill.
+The 202 km Seti River drains the western part of the catchment and joins the Karnali in Doti District north of Dundras hill.
 Another tributary, the 264 km long Bheri, rises in the western part of Dhaulagiri Himalaya and drains the eastern part of the catchment, meeting the Karnali near Kuineghat in Surkhet.